freqtrade/freqtrade/docs/strategy-advanced.md

 !!!
 Note
     All callback methods described below should only be implemented in a strategy if they are actually used.

+!!!
+Tip
+    You can get a strategy template containing all below methods by running `freqtrade new-strategy --strategy MyAwesomeStrategy --template advanced`

 ## Custom stoploss

 A stoploss can only ever move upwards - so if you set it to an absolute profit of 2%, you can never move it below this price.